- Danny Ocean rounds up the boys for a third heist after casino owner Willy Bank double-crosses one of the original eleven, Reuben Tishkoff.

 As Ocean's plan proceeds on opening night, agents from the FBI have been informed that machines have been rigged by Livingston Dell (Eddie Jemison) and have identified him, which may reveal the rest of Ocean's gang to Bank.
 In reality this allows Livingston to have the card-shuffling machines replaced by Roman Nagel (Eddie Izzard), as he himself was unable to effectively rig them.
 Basher (Don Cheadle) distracts Bank long enough to allow Virgil (Casey Affleck) and Turk Malloy (Scott Caan) to change the group's FBI records, including their names and appearances.

 Linus, in the process of seducing Sponder in the secure room with the diamonds, is interrupted by the lead FBI agent.
 The agent explains the diamond theft plan to Sponder, and Linus is arrested, but as they exit in the elevator, the lead agent is revealed to be his father, Robert 'Bobby' Caldwell (Bob Einstein), once a master robber and con artist, who is in on Ocean's plan and there to help Linus swap the diamonds.
-As they exit to the roof of the hotel for extraction of the diamonds via helicopter, they are caught by François "The Night Fox" Toulour (Vincent Cassel), whom Benedict had ordered to intercept the diamonds.
-Linus gives the diamonds to Toulour, who leaves but after departing discovers that he holds only the fakes; Ocean, who had been aware of Toulour's presence, had arranged to extract the entire display case from the hotel.
+As they exit to the roof of the hotel for extraction of the diamonds via helicopter, they are caught by Francois "The Night Fox" Toulour (Vincent Cassel), whom Benedict had ordered to intercept the diamonds.
+Linus gives the diamonds to Toulour, who parachutes off the roof after tricking him with an unloaded pistol.
+However, Toulour realizes that he is carrying fakes after he lands.
+Ocean, who had been aware of Toulour's presence, had arranged to extract the entire display case from the hotel.

 Contribute to this page